DeReg-io/docs/docs/example-connect-forta.md

 sidebar_position: 3
 ---

-# Example: Trigger by Forta Notifications
+# Example: Trigger via Forta Notifications

 You can let Forta trigger your _Easy Trigger_ and as a result, call your smart contract.
 This can be useful, e.g. if you want to pause your contract on a potential attack. (see